vatesfr/xen-orchestra/docs/from_the_sources.md

 ## SUDO

-In case you are running `xo-server` as a non-root user, you need to use `sudo` to be able to mount NFS remotes.
-You can do this by editing `xo-server/config.toml` and setting `useSudo = true`.
+In case you are running `xo-server` with a non-root user, you need to use `sudo` to be able to mount NFS remotes.
+You can do this by editing `xo-server/.xo-server.toml` and setting `useSudo = true`.
 It's near the end of the file:

 ```
 useSudo = true